89luca89/distrobox/docs/README.md

-⚠️ **BE CAREFUL**:⚠️  if you use docker, or you use podman with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**, if you have security concern for this, **use podman that runs in rootless mode**.
+⚠️ **BE CAREFUL**:⚠️  if you use docker, or you use podman with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**,
+Be also aware that **In rootful mode, you'll be asked to setup user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concern for this, **use podman that runs in rootless mode**.
 Rootless docker is still not working as intended and will be included in the future when it will be complete.